The 20 Best Polymicrogyria Doctors Near Me in Baltimore, MD

 English

-Gozde Erdemir is a Neurologist in Hanover, Maryland.
+Gozde Erdemir is a Neurologist practicing medicine in Hanover, Maryland.
 Dr. Erdemir is rated as an Experienced provider by MediFind in the treatment of Polymicrogyria.
-Her top areas of expertise are West Syndrome, Spasmus Nutans, Seizures, and Lennox-Gastaut Syndrome (LGS).
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses West Syndrome, Spasmus Nutans, Seizures, and Lennox-Gastaut Syndrome (LGS).

 Showing 1-12 of 12